ryangerardwilson/rtutor/courses/python.md

     # - Low colsample (0.5-0.8): Randomly selects fewer features per tree, adding
     #   diversity and curbing overfitting.
 Great for high-dimensional data where
     #   features correlate - prevents trees from fixating on the same predictors.
-    #   Plus, it trains faster; your Omarchy won't choke on wide datasets.
+    #   Plus, it trains faster.
     # - High colsample (close to 1.0): Lets trees see most or all features -
     #   captures more interactions but invites overfitting if features are
     #   redundant.
 Use sparingly unless your data's sparse and pure.
 Tune this with
-    #   subsample for that sweet spot; it's like configuring your kernel modules -
+    #   subsample for that sweet spot.
-    #   load only what you need to avoid bloat.

     # Bottom line: These params are your anti-bullshit shields.
     # - lambda penalizes complexity,